Live-Chat mit Tektronix-Vertretern. Verfügbar von 09:00 - 5:00 Uhr CET.

 Advanced Power Measurement and Analysis

-Get more visibility into your power systems with Advanced Power Measurement and Analysis on the 5/6 Series MSO.
+Get more visibility into your power systems with Advanced Power Measurement and Analysis on the 4/5/6 Series MSO.
 The combination of the oscilloscope, analysis software, and a wide range of available voltage and current probes, enables you to perform automated, accurate power system measurements even if you are not a power conversion guru.
-The 12-bit analog-to-digital converters in the 5/6 Series MSO deliver high-precision measurement data, and the pinch/swipe/zoom touch interface makes it easy to manage measurements.
-A rich set of graphical power analysis tools, signal visibility on up to 8 (5 Series MSO) and 4 (6 Series MSO) FlexChannel® inputs, and a 15.6-inch HD display, deliver a comprehensive view of your power system.
-The instruments support a wide range of voltage and current probes, including state-of-the-art IsoVuTM optically isolated voltage probes.
+The 12-bit analog-to-digital converters in these oscilloscopes deliver high-precision measurement data, and the pinch/swipe/zoom touch interface makes it easy to manage measurements.
+A rich set of graphical power analysis tools, high channel-counts, and large HD displays deliver a comprehensive view of your power system.
+The instruments support a wide range of voltage and current probes, including state-of-the-art IsoVu™ optically isolated voltage probes.
 The unmatched common mode rejection of IsoVu probes and the automation of Advanced Power Measurement and Analysis make an unbeatable combination for optimizing the latest GaN and SiC designs.

 - Input measurements